katoch-anuj/node_jan8_2022/README.md

 .toObject() --> converts mongoose object to js object. findByIdAndDelete is replaced by .remove()

+# NOTE
+execpopulate is not required(depricated most prob)
 # user task relation
   either task can save user or vice versa task will save  user